Start Printed Page 5383

 (2) Summary of known land uses, including Federal and state public lands of various types (e.g., parks and monuments), associated land ownership, and any land use restrictions;

 (3) Summary of known or potential adverse effects to cultural and historic resources;

 (4) Summary of known or potential conflicts with or adverse impacts on military activities;

 (5) Summary of known or potential impacts on the U.S. aviation system, including FAA restricted airspace;

 (6) Summary of known or potential impacts on the U.S. marine transportation system, including impacts on waterways under jurisdiction of the U.S. Coast Guard;

-(12) Summary of potential avoidance, minimization, and conservation measures, such as compensatory mitigation (onsite and offsite), developed through the use of Regional Mitigation Approach or, where available, Regional Mitigation Strategies or Plans, and considered by the project proponent to reduce the potential impacts of the proposed qualifying project to resources warranting or requiring mitigation.
+(12) Summary of potential avoidance, minimization, and conservation measures, such as compensatory mitigation (onsite and offsite), developed through the use of regional mitigation approach or, where available, regional mitigation strategies or plans, and considered by the Project Proponent to reduce the potential impacts of the proposed Qualifying Project to resources requiring mitigation.

-(e) Maps, Geospatial Information, and Studies.
-Maps, Geopspatial Information and Studies in support of the information provided in the summary descriptions for the known existing environmental, cultural, and historic resources in the project area under paragraph (d) in this section must be included, and do not contribute to the overall page length of the IIP initiation request.
-Project proponents must provide maps as electronic data files that may be readily accessed by Federal entities and Non-Federal entities, including:
+(e) Maps, geospatial information, and studies.
+Maps, geospatial information, and studies in support of the information provided in the summary descriptions for the known existing environmental, cultural, and historic resources in the project area under paragraph (d) of this section must be included, and do not contribute to the overall page length of the IIP Initiation Request.
+Project proponents must provide maps as electronic data files that may be readily accessed by Federal entities and non-Federal entities, including: